-The first part is the mortgage approval which takes roughly 3-4 days followed by payments.
+The first part is the mortgage approval, which takes roughly 3-4 days followed by payments.
 Because you’ll be transferring the funds, the process has to be done as per the FINTRAC regulations.

 The second stage is identifying the property.
-Usually, there are a few things to consider before selecting a property, like your investment goals, preferred neighborhood, family, etc. It takes about a week to finally find your ideal property.
+Usually, there are a few things to consider before selecting a property, like your investment goals, preferred neighborhood, family, etc. It takes about a week to find your ideal property.

 The last part is scheduling a meeting with an accountant (for tax purposes and other reasons), a real estate lawyer (to facilitate the transaction), and a property management company (management of your property, whether residential or commercial, investment consulting, etc.).

-Structuring Your Real Estate Investment
+Structuring Your Investment Property In Toronto

 Mostly, foreign investors join forces with local partners, especially where the investment in question requires local expertise.
-This then leads to intricate real estate investments that often take the form of a partnership, corporation, sale-leaseback, co-ownership, amongst other arrangements.
+This then leads to intricate real estate investments that often take the form of a partnership, corporation, sale-leaseback, or co-ownership, amongst other arrangements.

 Even though there has been a slowdown in Toronto’s real estate market lately, which is partly a result of the Fair Housing Policy introduced back in April 2017, industry players predict that everything will get back to normal later this year.